-For freelance writers and bloggers, guest posting can provide some extra income.
+For freelance writers and bloggers, guest posting can be an opportunity to make money with a blog.
 Some blog owners pay their contributors commission for every content piece published.
 However, these assignments usually have more specific requirements.

 The salary range largely varies.
 However, most credible blogs pay around $75 or more, depending on word count and topic.